demoland/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-0.md

 * We'll then cover chapter 7 with the second lab.
 * The overview for PKI is actually in the third lab.

-Your instructor will provide the URLs for the tracks.